Necessary and sufficient criterion for k-separability of N-qubit noisy GHZ states: Introduction

 \section{Introduction}

+Entanglement in multipartite systems is a key resource for quantum information and communication protocols\cite{Horodecki,Guhne}.
+In experiments, various multipartite entangled states have been generated\cite{Blatt,Pan,Neumann,Sackett,Zhao,Gao}.
+The question whether or not an experimentally generated multipartite state is (partially) entangled has become a highly relevant topic for quantum information theory.
+Although an enormous amount of work has been devoted to detect multipartite entanglement \cite{Seevinck08,Huber,Seevinck,Badziag,Hason, Laskowski,Vicente,Ananth, GuhnePLA,Chen2015,Chen2017,Guhne2011}, we are still very far away from the characterization of multipartite entanglement.
+The experimental detection of entanglement is typically done via the construction of proper entanglement witnesses \cite{Guhne,Chen2017,Terhal}, and multipartite witnesses have been considered \cite{Loock,Bourennane,Eisert,Chruscinski}.

-The experimental preparations of multipartite entangled states \cite{Blatt} \cite{Pan} \cite{Neumann} are typically the N qubit GHZ states.
-The imperfection and noise in the preparation is usually described by white noise.
-The resultant experiment state then is the mixture of $N$ qubit GHZ state with white noise (noisy GHZ state).
+Among all the multipartite entangled states, the Greenberger-Horne-Zeilinger (GHZ) states are the simplest ones.
+The GHZ entanglement, originally introduced to explore the extreme violation of local realism against quantum mechanics, is an important resource for multipartite quantum communication tasks such as quantum cryptographic conferencing (QCC) \cite{Shibata,Yin,Ma}, quantum secret sharing (QSS) \cite{Bose,Cleve,Tittel,Bell}and third-man quantum cryptography \cite{Zukowski}.
+Typically, the experimental preparations of multipartite entangled states \cite{Blatt,Pan,Neumann} are the $N$ qubit GHZ states.
+The imperfection and noise in the preparations are usually described by white noise.
+Most probably, an experimental prepared multipartite state is the mixture of $N$ qubit GHZ state with white noise (noisy GHZ state, also known as generalized Werner state \cite{Pittenger} or Werner-Popescu state \cite{Abe,Nayak}).
+Meanwhile the noisy GHZ state describes the output state of the GHZ state passing through a depolarizing channel.